-Paint rollers can be ideal for interior and exterior DIY painting jobs due to their ease, versatility and speed of application.
-Compared to paint brushes, the different types of paint rollers used properly can provide smoother finishes and are less likely to cause splatter.
-They can be particularly effective on walls and other large, flat surfaces, including textures as different as drywall, stucco and concrete.
-This buying guide reviews the best paint rollers for your projects and compares the differences in paint roller sizes, thickness and materials.Â
+Paint rollers are ideal for interior and exterior DIY painting jobs due to their ease, versatility and speed of application.
+Compared to paint brushes, the different types of paint rollers used provide smoother finishes and reduce splatter.
+The best paint rollers can be particularly effective on walls and other large, flat surfaces as varied as drywall, stucco and concrete.
+This buying guide reviews the best paint rollers for your projects and compares the differences in paint roller sizes, thickness and materials.

 Paint Roller Cover Materials